electron-userland/electron-json-storage/README.md

 Support
 -------

-If you're having any problem, please [raise an issue](https://github.com/jviotti/electron-json-storage/issues/new) on GitHub and I'll be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/electron-userland/electron-json-storage/issues/new) on GitHub and we'll be happy to help.

 Tests
 -----